Established: 1986

 Bernard Schoffit was a pioneer in Alsace's greatest Grand Cru, Rangen de Thann.
 The domaine started by Bernard's father, Robert at 10 hectares, is based near Colmar.
 Thirty years ago and after years of negotiation, Bernard embarked on an ambitious program of buying vineyard land in the central part of Rangen, including the Clos St Théobold which faces due south.
 Through sheer determination and ambition, he reclaimed all 6.5 hectares, a good part of which had been abandoned because it was too steep to work.

 Today Bernard is still very active in the vineyard, though he has now formally passed the reins to the third generation, his son Alexandre.
-And from these incredibly steep and rocky slopes, with extremely low yields, Alexandre is making simply extraordinary wines from each of the Alsace Grand Cru varieties.
+And from these incredibly steep and rocky slopes, with extremely low yields, Alexandre is making simply extraordinary wines from each of the Alsace Grand Cru varieties together with remarkable examples of Chasselas and Auxerrois from very old vines in their original family holdings near Colmar.

 Schoffit's 6.5 ha is almost 30 % of Rangen and makes it the largest holder of this prestigious Grand Cru, just ahead of Zind-Humbrecht.
 Their plantings are made up of 40 % each Riesling and Pinot Gris, 15 % Gewürztraminer and 5 % Muscat.